2026 Celebration of Excellence

 The Siebel School of Computing and Data Science staff provides invaluable support for students, faculty, fellow staff, and the broader campus community to succeed at the highest levels of excellence.
 The department, college, and campus recognize staff members for their exemplary service and contributions.

-Lenny Pitt Award
+The Lenny Pitt Distinguished School Service Award

 The Lenny Pitt Distinguished School Service Award honors individuals (faculty, students, staff or others) who provide exemplary service to our school community.
 The award is named in honor of Lenny Pitt, Professor Emeritus, who worked for more than 30 years at the Illinois Department of Computer Science and served the CS community through his outstanding leadership, outreach, teaching, and advocacy for the CS + X blended degrees.